-OKWU's education programs are accredited by the Oklahoma State Regents for Higher Education and the National Council for Accreditation of Teacher Education.
-OKWU's teacher education graduates meet the academic requirements for licensure by the Oklahoma State Department of Education in elementary education (1-8), physical education (K-12), and secondary English, math, and social studies education (6-12).
+OKWU's education programs are accredited by the Oklahoma State Regents for Higher Education and the Council for Accreditation of Educator Preparation (formerly National Council for Accreditation of Teacher Education).
+OKWU's teacher education graduates meet the academic requirements for licensure by the Oklahoma State Department of Education in elementary education (1-8), health/physical education (P-12), and secondary English, mathematics, and social studies education (6-12).